poolup-devs/poolup_backend/README.md

     senderID: <String>,
     status: <String>,
+    // senderID is the username to get that user's requests that they sent
     // status value of "all" returns all status types,
     // "visible" displays everything but archived requests